kangyang73/kangyang73/README.md

-### I am a fifth-year PhD candidate in the Department of Computer Science and Engineering.
-My research focuses on the AI for Wireless Networking and Sensing.
-For additional information, please refer to my website.

 ### About Me

 I am a fifth-year PhD candidate in the Department of Computer Science and Engineering.
 My research focuses on AI for Wireless Networking and Sensing.
 For additional information, please refer to [my website](https://www.kangyangg.com).